Achieving No Downtime Through Versioned Service Updates

 By: Buck Hodges

 With on-premises software like Team Foundation Server (TFS), it often means taking the server offline for updates and upgrades.
-Visual Studio Team Services (VSTS) and TFS share the same code-base, so operating like TFS would mean downtime.
+Azure DevOps and TFS share the same code-base, so operating like TFS would mean downtime.
 Downtime is a complete nonstarter for global 24×7 service.
-VSTS is a critical dependency for our customers.
+Azure DevOps is a critical dependency for our customers.
 They count on it in order to ship their own software.
 There’s never a good time for everybody.
-So how did we decide to handle upgrades for VSTS?
+So how did we decide to handle upgrades for Azure DevOps?

 Update Layers Separately

 We have to be able to upgrade online.
 With a distributed online service in multiple datacenters and separate data storage, not everything can change simultaneously.
-If you broadly split the VSTS service into application code and databases, which are versioned independently of each other, one of those needs to absorb the complexity of handling versioning.
+If you broadly split the Azure DevOps Service into application code and databases, which are versioned independently of each other, one of those needs to absorb the complexity of handling versioning.

 Every sprint we create a new interface with that version.
 That way there’s always code that matches each database version.
 This allows for easy rollback of binaries during deployment.
 The first thing we do is deploy the binaries.
 If we deploy the new binaries and something goes wrong, we can very quickly roll back binaries.
 After we deploy the binaries, we kick off the database servicing.